 – Vogue approved

-FashMates is another app that calls themselves a ‘fashion social network’; this app allows you to ‘share your looks with the like-minded fashionistas to buy.’
+FashMates is another app that calls itself a ‘fashion social network’; this app allows you to ‘share your looks with the like-minded fashionistas to buy.’
 It boasts 12 million+ look impressions monthly, 18 million+ product curations monthly, and 500+ top brands.
 These stats are mighty impressive, so this is worth checking out.

 This app also has contests, allowing you to compete with your sets and letting users in the community vote.
 This brings a fun level of competitiveness to the fashion world, allowing you to play in a light-hearted way.
 The platform’s community section is divided up into subculture groups, allowing users to find others who love the same niche as them.
 You can also browse by interest, and unlike other, men’s fashion is included on this platform.